mush42/oy-cms/README.md

 - * *oy.contrib.admin* providing the administration dashboard (based on Flask-Admin).
 - **oy.contrib.media** manage user uploads (images, and documents) through an intuitive interface, and attach them to models  (uses the excellent file depot package).
-- **oy.contrib.form** easily design forms and publilsh them as pages, and view and download  submissions through the admin
+- **oy.contrib.form** easily design forms and publish them as pages, and view and download  submissions through the admin
 - **oy.contrib.redirects** setup custom redirects
 - **oy.contrib.users** provides user management with an extensible user profiles.